lindamart/offline_budget_tracker/README.md

 # Build Criteria

-- WHEN the user inputs a withdrawal or deposit THEN that will be shown on the page, and added to their transaction history when their connection is back online.
+- When the user inputs a withdrawal or deposit then that will be shown on the page, and added to their transaction history when their connection is back online.

 - The transaction history should be replayed in order.